iPay-io/api-documentation/docs/preparation-steps/creating-api-key.md

 :::important
-**Reach out to the i-Pay Team either directly, or via business@i-pay.io to activate your API key.**
+**Reach out to the iPay Team either directly, or via business@i-pay.io to activate your API key.**
 :::